greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 ### <a id="topic53"></a>Adding Compression in a TYPE Command

 When you create a new type, you can define default compression attributes for the type.
-For example, the following `CREATE TYPE` command defines a type named `int33` that specifies `quicklz` compression.
+For example, the following `CREATE TYPE` command defines a type named `int33` that specifies `zlib` compression.

 First, you must define the input and output functions for the new type, `int33_in` and `int33_out`: